You are viewing this site in staging mode. Click in this bar to return to normal site.

 Who will explain this to me?

 The school’s SEND Policy sets out the ethos and procedures followed at Broadwater C of E Primary School.
-Parents will receive termly, written communication from the Inclusion Manager as well as being able to discuss their child with the class teacher/Inclusion Manager on a formal basis.
-Any requests for additional appointments can be made with the school office or directly with the Inclusion Manager.
+Parents will receive termly, written communication from the SENCO/ SEND Teacher, as well as being able to discuss their child on a formal basis.
+Any requests for additional appointments can be made with the school office or directly with the SENCO.

 Parents will have access to any external professionals that are working to support their child and consequently may be invited to meetings and receive feedback from reviews/observations.